Property Tax Deduction: A Guide To Writing Off Real Estate Tax

 - Taxes paid on transferring the sale of a house

-- The cost of home renovations
+- Costs for home renovations

 - Costs for local improvement construction